 BSFT (Brief Strategic Family Therapy): This approach looks particularly at the negative interactions of the family.
 These interactions can trigger substance abuse in other members.
 These kinds of interactions can be traced back to trauma or past abuse.
 This approach helps the family understand how to act when a person gets triggered and helps improve the overall attitude.

 FFT (Functional family therapy): This uses the family systems approach, but looks at a family’s dysfunction as a possible trigger.
-Changing a family’s behavior can make a huge difference for a person’s recovery down the line.
+Changing a family’s behavior can make a huge difference in a person’s recovery down the line.

 MDFT (Multidimensional Family Therapy): Multidimensional family therapy is typically used when the teen is in an intensive outpatient program.
 This approach helps a family come to terms with the situation and focuses on the teen’s behavior.
 MDFT is extremely detailed and in-depth.